tomdee/calico-docker-prototype/GCEPrototype.md

 * The plugin logs are also in `/var/log/calico/`.

-* Bird has its own logging too, and logs are sent to `/var/log/bird`.
+* BIRD has its own logging too, and logs are sent to `/var/log/bird`.